benjystanton/benjystanton.github.io/src/posts/2018-09-17-a-plan-for-accessible-charts.md

 image-alt: "Sketch of the word A11y on grid paper boxed in by x and y axis lines"
 ---

-<p class="lede">A list of user research findings, accessibility report findings, best practice, resources and good ideas that I’ve collected.
-Last updated on {{ last_modified_at }}.</p>
+A list of user research findings, accessibility report findings, best practice, resources and good ideas that I’ve collected.
+Last updated on {{ last_modified_at }}.

 ## How to make accessible charts